zonemaster/zonemaster/docs/requirements/Engine-Functional-Test-Requirements.md

 Functional tests are intended to verify whether the code (written as part of the test engine) accurately detects the DNS problem's it is meant to detect with neither false positive nor false negative.
-As part of writing the functional tests for the test engine, following steps should be followed:
-   * Write the functional test requirements
-   * Follow the method (as done for unit tests) to elaborate the test requirements
-   * Write simple scripts to launch the test or use the CLI.
-Compare the results of the test with the results of both Zonecheck and DNScheck

 |Req| Test requirement                           |Explanation|Status|